Simon Pagenaud wins Indy 500 thriller, completes a sweep of May

 “Did you see that race?
 Rossi is one of the best, Simon one of the best,” team owner Roger Penske, whose cars now have a record 18 wins in the Indy 500, told NBC Sports.
 “Safe race, great day.
 What a guy!
 Can you believe it?
 He won that thing.”

-Rossi finished 0.2086 seconds behind in second place and said that “horsepower” was the key to Pagenaud’s win even though the Andretti Autosport star thought he had the fastest car.
+Rossi finished 0.2086 seconds behind in second place and said that “horsepower” was the reason even though the Andretti Autosport star thought he was faster overall than Pagenaud’s Chevrolet.

+“That’s unfortunately the way it is,” Rossi told Kelli Stavast on NBC Sports.
+“They did a great job.
+Obviously, he was on pole and led the most laps, but I think we had the superior car.
+We just didn’t have enough there at the end.
+Hats off to the entire NAPA Andretti Autosport team.
+They’ve been a fantastic all month, and I’m happy to get them a result.
+But unfortunately, nothing else matters here but winning.

 Ed Carpenter, Santino Ferrucci, Ryan Hunter-Reay, Tony Kanaan and Conor Daly rounded out the top 10.